MartowPillow/IsimaWipp/README.md

 >Should get a working keycloak page

 >The automatic wipp-realm import does not work yet.
-But you can add it manually from there.
+But you can add it manually from there

+echo $(minikube service wipp-keycloak --url | head -n 1)/auth/

->update the KEYCLOAK_URL in testfrontend/templates/deployment.yaml
+>Change the KEYCLOAK_URL in testfrontend/templates/deployment.yaml to that one

-helm install newfrontend .\testfrontend\
+helm install newfrontend ./testfrontend

 minikube service wipp-frontend

+echo $(minikube service wipp-frontend --url | head -n 1)/*

->Then add the wipp-frontend url to the valid redirect urls of wipp-public-client on the keycloak page
+>Add that url in "Clients/wipp-public-client/Valid Redirect URIs" on the keycloak page

 >Should get a working wipp page